storj/design-docs/2025-07-11-general-sso.md

   - Add the client ID and secret to the `STORJ_SSO_OIDC_PROVIDER_INFOS` configuration

 ## Open Questions
-* Should we allow general SSO users to change their email?
 * Should we store state tokens in the db instead of cookies?
-* Should we require extra validation for linking a general SSO account to an existing user?
-  * What happens if a user's SSO provider account is compromised?
-Account linking should be secure and reversible

 ## Out of Scope
 This MVP focuses on Google SSO as the only general provider.
 Setting up other providers is trivial since the architecture